erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 #import "NEDNSProxy.h"
 ```

-NEConfigurationManager needed to consume the configuration header but also had some standard classes that would only come from cocoa
+`NEConfigurationManager` needed to consume the configuration header but also had some standard classes that would only come from cocoa.

 ```objc
 //